The Symmetry between Arms and Knapsacks: A Primal-Dual Approach for Bandits with Knapsacks: Conclusion

 \section{Conclusion}

+In this paper, we introduce a new BwK algorithm and derive problem-dependent bound for the algorithm.
+In the Phase I of the algorithm, it involves a round-robin design and may result in playing sub-optimal arms for inefficiently many times.
+Our regret bound can be large when the parameters $\sigma,$ $\delta$, and $\chi$ are small and the inefficient plays of the sub-optimal arms may prevent the algorithm from achieving an $O(\sqrt{T})$ worst-case regret.
+In the extreme case, these parameters may scale with $O(\frac{1}{T})$, though Assumption \ref{assume_b} prevents such a possibility.
+So the question is whether Assumption \ref{assume_b} is necessary in admitting a logarithmic problem-dependent bound.

 We conclude our discussion with a new one-phase algorithm -- Algorithm \ref{alg_Adapt}.
 The algorithm is also LP-based, and at each time $t$, it solves a UCB version of the primal LP to sample the arm.
-The algorithm has an adaptive design to exhaust the resources, and it incorporates the Phase I of Algorithm \ref{alg_BwK} as a part of its Phase II.
-Our conjecture is that the algorithm is the optimal algorithm for BwK, but its analysis is more challenging than Algorithm \ref{alg_BwK}, which we leave as an open question.
+The algorithm has an adaptive design to exhaust the resources.
+On one hand, the algorithm naturally incorporates the Phase I of Algorithm \ref{alg_BwK} as a part of its Phase II.
+It directly enters the Phase II of Algorithm \ref{alg_BwK} and lets the adaptive LP to fully determine the arm(s) to play (without the extra constraint in \eqref{adaptLP}).
+On the other hand, the algorithm can be viewed as an adaptive version of the algorithm in \citep{agrawal2014bandits}.
+Our conjecture is that Algorithm \ref{alg_Adapt} is the optimal algorithm for BwK: it is optimal in the sense that it achieves optimal problem-dependent bound, but also admits $O(\sqrt{T})$ problem-independent bound.
+Unfortunately, its analysis is more challenging than Algorithm \ref{alg_BwK}, which we leave as an open question.